 [DeSoto's navigators reasoned that this "Great River," the Ocmulgee, was the Peace River which flows into Charlotte Harbor, their port of entry in Florida.
 After all, on their way up the Gulf Coast they had encountered only two other large rivers: the Suwannee and the Apalachicola.
 When they departed Florida from Marianna, headed northeast, they crossed two big rivers, the Chattahoochee and the Flint Rivers which, they figured, were the Apalachicola and the Suwannee Rivers, respectively.
 The next great river they would logically encounter would be, according to their logic, the Peace River, Gulf Coast Florida's other "Great River."
 The Gulf of Mexico, in their eyes, was the southern east-west shoreline of this "Island" of North America.]

 "They were there Thursday, the first of April, and they placed a cross on the mound of his town and informed them through the interpreter of the sanctity of the cross, and they received it and appeared to adore it with much devotion...
-Friday, the second day of the month of April, this army departed from there and slept in the open (between high hills five miles beyond Jeffersonville), and the next day they arrived at a good river (the Oconee, Ocute Province's boundary) and found deserted huts, and messengers arrived from Altamaha (who lived across the river at today's Oconee) and led them to a town (Toomsboro) where they found an abundance of food, and a messenger from Altamaha (the chief beyond the river) came with a present, and the following day they brought many canoes and the army crossed (the Oconee River, with pigs, horses and supplies, into today's Oconee) very well..." into Altamaha.
+Friday, the second day of the month of April, this army departed from there and slept in the open (beyond the high hills five miles beyond Jeffersonville), and the next day they arrived at a good river (the Oconee, Ocute Province's boundary) and found deserted huts, and messengers arrived from Altamaha (who lived across the river at today's Oconee) and led them to a town (Toomsboro) where they found an abundance of food, and a messenger from Altamaha (the chief beyond the river) came with a present, and the following day they brought many canoes and the army crossed (the Oconee River) very well..." into Altamaha with their pigs, horses and supplies into today's Oconee.

 "From there the governor sent a message summoning the chief Camumo (of Ocute Province, scouts probably found him at today's Harrison, 13 miles east of Oconee), and they said that he ate and slept and walked continually armed, that he never took off his weapons, because he was on the frontier of another chief called Cofitachequi, his enemy, and that he would not come without weapons, and the governor replied and said that he should come as he might wish.
 And he came and the governor gave him a large feather colored with silver, and the chief took it very happily and said "You are from heaven, and this your feather that you gave me, I can eat with it, I will go forth to war with it; I will sleep with my wife with it."

-"The next day, the eighth of April, the Governor departed from there with his army, and he took Ocute with him, and they went to sleep at some huts (today's Tennille), and on Friday they arrived at the town of Ocute (today's Davisboro).
-And the Governor got angry with him, and he (Ocute) trembled with fear; and after that a great number of Indians came with supplies, and they gave the Christians as many Indian burden bearers as they wished, and a cross was placed, and they appeared to receive it with as much devotion and adored it on their knees, as they saw the Christians do."
+"The next day, the eighth of April, the Governor departed from there with his army, and he took Ocute with him, and they went to sleep at some huts (today's Tennille), and on Friday they arrived at the town of Ocute (today's Davisboro having bypassed today's Sandersville - probably Ocute's real headquarters).
+And the Governor got angry with him, and he (Ocute) trembled with fear; and after that a great number of Indians came with supplies (probably from Sandersville), and they gave the Christians as many Indian burden bearers as they wished, and a cross was placed, and they appeared to receive it with as much devotion and adored it on their knees, as they saw the Christians do."

 "So that they (the Natives) would remember them, the governor gave them, among other presents, two swine, male and female, for breeding.
 He had done the same for the chief of Altapaha and the lords of the other provinces who had come out peacefully and made friends with the Spaniards.
 Though hitherto we have not mentioned that we brought these animals with us, it is true that DeSoto brought more than three hundred head, male and female, which multiplied greatly and were exceedingly useful in the great necessities that our Castilians suffered in this discovery.
 If (by now) the Indians have not destroyed them, it is probable that... there are many of them there today (when this report was published in 1609), for besides those the governor gave to the friendly chiefs, many others were lost along the roads, though they were well and carefully guarded.
 While on the march one of the companies of cavalry (horsemen) was assigned to herd and guard them."
 Feral pigs, which we call "wild pigs," of which there are tens-of-thousands in today's Georgia, are descendant from DeSoto's.